jsburckhardt/go-salesforce-backup-downloader/README.md

 # go-salesforce-backup-downloader

-go-salesforce-backup-downloader is a Golang command line app to download Salesforce Org's backup files
+go-salesforce-backup-downloader is a command line app written in GO to download backup files from Salesforce Org's

 > Some of the features: